Non-Asymptotic Analysis of Efficiency in Conformalized Regression: Experiments on Real-World Data

-\paragraph{Conformalized Median Regression (CQR).} We examine the effect of the training set size $n$ and the calibration set size $m$ on the prediction set length using the MEPS'20 dataset, comparing the empirical results with the theoretical bound in Theorem~\ref{thm:cqr-main}.
-Since the oracle quantile interval length $|\mathcal{C}^{*}(X)| = q_{1-\alpha/2}(Y|X) - q_{\alpha/2}(Y|X)$ depends on $\alpha$, we evaluate the expected absolute deviation $\mathbb{E}[||\mathcal{C}(X)| - |\mathcal{C}^{*}(X)||]$ for $\alpha\in[0.01,0.05,0.1,0.2]$.
+We examine the effect of the training set size $n$ and the calibration set size $m$ on the prediction set length, comparing the empirical results with the theoretical bound in Theorem~\ref{thm:cqr-main}.
+Since the oracle quantile interval length $|\mathcal{C}^{*}(X)| = q_{1-\alpha/2}(Y|X) - q_{\alpha/2}(Y|X)$ depends on $\alpha$, we evaluate the expected absolute deviation $\mathbb{E}[||\mathcal{C}(X)| - |\mathcal{C}^{*}(X)||]$ for $\alpha\in[0.01,0.05,0.1,0.2]$, where the interval length $|\mathcal{C}^{*}(X)|$ is approximated by its estimate with same $\alpha$ and largest training and calibration sample sizes.
 We reserve 20\% of the dataset for testing length deviation.
-The remaining 80\% was partitioned for training and calibration: the training size $n$ varied from 10\% to 80\% in increments of 10\%, while the calibration $m$ was chosen from ${5\%,10\%,15\%,20\%}$ of the remaining data after allocating the training set.
-The results, shown in Fig.~\ref{fig:meps19}, confirm two key insights from our theoretical analysis.
-First, increasing the calibration set size $m$ reduces the expected length deviation.
-Second, for a fixed sample size, a larger miscoverage level $\alpha$ leads to a smaller deviation with lower variance, which aligns with the $\alpha$-dependence in the theoretical rate.
+The remaining 80\% data was partitioned for 80\% training data and 20\% calibration data: the training size $n$ varied from 10\% to 80\% in increments of 10\%, while the calibration $m$ was chosen from ${5\%,10\%,15\%,20\%}$ of the remaining data.
+Throughout experiments, models are trained with a step size tuned by successive halving for 1 epoch.

-\paragraph{Conformalized Median Regression (CMR).} Figure~\ref{fig:meps_cmr} presents experimental results on length deviation for the MEPS'19 dataset under the CMR framework.
-The experimental setup mirrors that of the previous CQR analysis, adapted here for median regression.
-Consistent with Theorem~\ref{thm:cmr-main}, we observe that smaller values of $\alpha$ yield significantly larger length deviations.